Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 What happened with Taylor Swift and Ticketmaster?

-In November 2022, 14 million people tried to buy 2 million tickets for Taylor Swift's Eras Tour through Ticketmaster's Verified Fan presale.
-The system crashed repeatedly.
-Fans waited hours in queues only to be kicked out.
-The general sale was canceled entirely.
-The incident was so egregious it led to a Senate Judiciary Committee hearing and became a catalyst for the DOJ's 2024 antitrust lawsuit against Live Nation/Ticketmaster.
+November 2022.
+14 million people tried to buy 2 million Eras Tour tickets.
+Ticketmaster crashed over and over.
+Fans waited hours in queues, got booted, and the general sale was canceled entirely.
+It was bad enough to trigger a Senate hearing and became the catalyst for the DOJ's 2024 antitrust lawsuit.

 Is the DOJ actually going to break up Live Nation and Ticketmaster?

-The DOJ filed a civil antitrust lawsuit in May 2024, joined by 30 state attorneys general, seeking to break up Live Nation Entertainment.
-The lawsuit alleges illegal monopolization of the live concert industry.
-If successful, it could result in the separation of Ticketmaster's ticketing business from Live Nation's venue ownership and concert promotion operations.
-The case is ongoing as of 2026.
+They filed a civil antitrust suit in May 2024 with 30 state AGs backing them, trying to break up the company.
+If it works, Ticketmaster's ticketing gets separated from Live Nation's venue ownership and concert promotion.
+The case is still going as of 2026.
+Don't hold your breath, but also don't lose hope.

 Why did the DOJ approve the merger in the first place?

-In 2010, the DOJ approved the Ticketmaster-Live Nation merger with 'behavioral conditions' — essentially rules the merged company was supposed to follow to prevent monopolistic behavior.
-Live Nation has been accused of systematically violating those conditions.
-Critics, including multiple senators, have said the merger should never have been approved.
-The DOJ's 2024 lawsuit essentially admits the conditions didn't work.
+In 2010, the DOJ approved the merger with 'behavioral conditions' — rules Live Nation was supposed to follow.
+They've been accused of violating those conditions at every opportunity.
+Multiple senators have said the merger should never have been approved.
+The DOJ's 2024 lawsuit is basically an admission that the conditions were worthless.

 Why is this on Glen Bradford's website?